daweim0/proxy-simulation/README.md

 4. Execute the following commands to deploy the resources declared in the Terraform files:

     ```bash
+    terraform init
     terraform plan
     terraform apply
     ```

+    Note: terraform apply will take approximately 20 minutes to spawn all resources

 ## Testing different permutations of proxy